-Alfred Felder receives Kunstpreis 2018 as a composer's lifetime achievement award, (prize for the arts)
+Alfred Felder receives Kunstpreis 2018 as a composer - Carl Heinrich Ernst Arts Endowment Award for 2018

 Born in 1950 in Lucerne, Switzerland, Alfred Felder studied violoncello and composition at the Lucerne Conservatory.
 After receiving his teacher's diploma with distinction for violoncello he went on to gain his soloist's diploma from the Mozarteum University of Salzburg, Austria.
 Masterclasses Paul Tortelier.

 From 1977 until 1983 he was a member of Festival Strings Lucerne.
 In addition to being solo ‘cellist of various chamber orchestras, Alfred Felder has performed as a soloist and chamber musician in most European countries, as well as Canada, India, China, and Japan.